Unity-Technologies/ml-agents/docs/Training-Domain-Variations.md

     argC: 3
 ```

-### Training with Generalization Using Reset Parameters
+### Training with Domain Variations Using Reset Parameters

 After the sampler YAML file is defined, we proceed by launching `mlagents-learn` and specify
 our configured sampler file with the `--sampler` flag.
 For example, if we wanted to train the